SONS OF DEWITT COLONY TEXAS

 The Lockharts of the DeWitt Colony

-Contains information from various sources and articles by Floyd D. Pridgen and Josephine Dubose Johnson in the History of Gonzales County Texas and Mrs. T.H.
-Corley in the History of DeWitt County Texas.
+Contains information from various sources and articles by Floyd D. Pridgen and Josephine Dubose Johnson in the History of Gonzales County Texas, Mrs. T.H.
+Corley in the History of DeWitt County Texas and personal communications from Nancy Stevens Page.
 Verbatim passages are reprinted by permission of the Gonzales Historical Commission and Curtis Publishing Co.